Contractor Management 19 min

 Finding top talent is the best way to grow your business and satisfy customers.
 The good news for businesses today: in the era of remote work, digital nomads, and the gig economy, you can hire talent living anywhere and build a powerhouse team.
 The barriers to building a global workforce are lower than ever, giving leaders access to a talent pool that wasn’t possible even 10 years ago.

-But here’s the rub.
-Hiring an independent contractor who’s living in another country is not as easy as working with a local freelancer.
+But here’s the thing: hiring international contractors is not as easy as working with a local freelancer.
 If the best person for the role lives outside your home country, you face an unfamiliar set of labor laws and foreign tax requirements.

 To hire independent contractors, you must address issues of compliance, classification, finance, and process.
 Paying independent contractors internationally is easy enough with the right solution, but ensuring compliance can be more complicated.

-Understanding the pros and cons of hiring independent contractors, especially those in other countries, is essential for businesses looking for help from global talent.
-This complete guide will tell you everything you need to know about hiring independent contractors so you can hire away with peace of mind.
+Knowing how to hire independent contractors, especially those in other countries, is essential for businesses looking for help from global talent.
+This complete guide breaks down everything you need to know so that you can hire away with peace of mind.

 How do I hire an independent contractor?

 Hiring an independent contractor starts with classification and compliance.
-Once you know where you stand there, you can move on to more practical matters of payment and workflows.
+Once you know where you stand, you can move on to more practical matters of payment and workflows.

 What is an independent contractor?